Foundations and Essential Elements

 Victor Lu and Rob Moffat Presentation - Strategy - End Game for FINOS Maturity Model

 The people behind an OSPO achieve this by creating and maintaining a framework covering the following aspects: strategy, governance, compliance, and community engagement.
-The OSPO’s strategy focuses on aligning the organization’s open source usage (consumption) and contributions across its projects, products, services, or internal infrastructure to its overall organization objectives.
+The OSPO’s strategy focuses on aligning the organization’s open source usage (consumption), contributions and compliance activities across its projects, products, services, or internal infrastructure to its overall organization objectives.

 A strategy creates a high-level consensus on concrete topics and their impact on your organization and the people within it.
 A good practice is to document this strategy in an open source strategy document.